Second spouse of the United States: Role in practice

-The role of the second lady is unpaid and not formally defined.
+The role of the second lady or gentleman is unpaid and not formally defined.
 The wife of the vice president of the United States was traditionally expected to serve as a hostess and appear at society functions.
-Jennie Tuttle Hobart, wife of Vice President Garret Hobart (1897–1899) is often cited as the first woman to style herself as "Second Lady".
+Jennie Tuttle Hobart, wife of Vice President Garret Hobart (1897–1899) is often said to be the first woman to style herself as "Second Lady".
 Hobart took over the hostess duties on behalf of First Lady Ida Saxton McKinley, who had chronic health issues including epilepsy.
 Starting in 1917, the wife of the vice president took on the unofficial role of convener of the Red Cross Senate Wives, presiding over their lunches; the organization later became known as the Senate Spouses Club.
 The question of the second lady's status became a topic of debate in 1929 when Dolly Curtis Gann, the sister of Vice President Charles Curtis (1929–1933), assumed the role of hostess on his behalf, since he was widowed.
-Gann had waged a public "battle of precedence" against Alice Roosevelt Longworth, the wife of the late speaker of the House.
+Gann had waged a public "battle of precedence" against Alice Roosevelt Longworth, the wife of former speaker of the House Nicholas Longworth.

 Over time, the spouse of the vice president started to become more visible as the Office of the Vice President itself gained power and influence, and assumed additional responsibilities.
 In 2010, Marie Claire magazine described the role of second ladies as being "relegated to roast-chicken charity dinners and sit-and-smile political functions.
 They cherry-pick a cause or two...and pretty much stay out of the way."
-Presidential historian Gil Troy noted that during the Kennedy Administration, one of Second Lady Lady Bird Johnson's roles was to replace First Lady Jacqueline Kennedy when she withdrew from public appearances, often at the last minute; Johnson replaced Kennedy on more than 50 occasions.
+Presidential historian Gil Troy noted that during the Kennedy administration, one of Second Lady Lady Bird Johnson's roles was to replace First Lady Jacqueline Kennedy when she withdrew from public appearances, often at the last minute; Johnson replaced Kennedy on more than 50 occasions.